wkusner/wkusner.github.io/README.md

 ### Editing
+To have posts added to link bar at top of page, add a shorttitle in their md file

 Edit the `_includes/aboutme.md` file to change the main page body content.
 Edit the `_includes/picture.html` to pull a picture from the `_assets` folder and also change title and affiliations.
 The `_index.html` file in the main folder should be used to collate other pieces.